5 Things to Know About the iOS 14.4.1 Update

 iOS 14.4.1 Review

-If your iPhone is currently on iOS 14.4, iOS 14.4.1 requires a fairly large download.
+If your iPhone is currently on iOS 14.4, iOS 14.4.1 requires a fairly small download.

 For iOS 14.4 users, the iOS 14.4.1 download size will likely be 100+ MB.
 The exact size depends on your iPhone model and the version of iOS it’s currently running.
 It’s a 138MB download for iPhone 12 Pro users.